 An employee may appeal a deferral, provided that where any such appeal results in a revocation of the employer's decision, Pay Point progression will be deemed to operate and be payable from the employee's anniversary date for such progression.
-An appeal or review, for the purpose of clause B.1.5, will be undertaken and resolved in accordance with clause 26-Dispute resolution of this award.
+An appeal or review, for the purpose of this clause B.1.5, will be undertaken and resolved in accordance with clause 1026-Dispute resolution Dispute resolution of this award.